Harverd Dropout

 Harverd Dropout is the second studio album by American rapper Lil Pump.
 It was released through Tha Lights Global and Warner Records on February 22, 2019.
-The album was met with mixed reviews from critics and debuted at number seven on the Billboard 200.
-It includes features from Kanye West, Smokepurpp, Migos rappers Offset and Quavo, Lil Uzi Vert, Lil Wayne, YG, and 2 Chainz.
+The album consists of 16 tracks and features guest appearances from Kanye West, Smokepurpp, Migos rappers Offset and Quavo, Lil Uzi Vert, Lil Wayne, YG, and 2 Chainz.
 It follows his self-titled debut studio album (2017).

+It was supported by seven singles – "Esskeetit", "Drug Addicts", "I Love It" (with Kanye West), "Multi Millionaire" (featuring Lil Uzi Vert), "Butterfly Doors", "Racks on Racks" and "Be Like Me" (featuring Lil Wayne).
+Harverd Dropout received mixed reviews and debuted at number seven on the US Billboard 200 with 48,000 album-equivalent units, of which 25,000 were pure album sales.
+It is Lil Pump's second US top 10 album.
+The album was certified gold by the Recording Industry Association of America (RIAA) on September 27, 2019 for sales over 500,000 units.

-Background
+Background and release

-Lil Pump released his eponymous self-titled studio album in October 2017.
+Lil Pump released his eponymous self-titled album in October 2017.
 In January 2018, he announced his second project Harverd Dropout, which was finished in April 2018.
 The project was initially planned to be released on August 17, 2018, Garcia's 18th birthday, but was postponed due to Lil Pump "losing the album".

 Following Garcia's arrest on August 29, 2018, for unlicensed driving, Garcia's management team announced the release date of Harverd Dropout to be September 14, 2018.
 A week later, on September 6, 2018, Lil Pump teamed up with American rapper Kanye West for the song "I Love It" with comedian Adele Givens.
 The song was released by Lil Pump's management team.

 The September 14, 2018, release date was also canceled.
 In October 2018, he released the song "Multi Millionaire" with Lil Uzi Vert.

 "Butterfly Doors" was released on January 4, 2019.
 Lil Pump then posted the cover art on his social media accounts on January 23, 2019, along with announcing the album's release date as February 22.

 On January 31, 2019, "Racks on Racks" was released along with its music video.
 A day before the album's release, "Be Like Me" featuring Lil Wayne was released as the seventh single.

 The album was released on digital streaming platforms on February 22, 2019.